Can I break my lease agreement?

 A lease for an apartment, condo, or house is typical and generally lasts for a duration of one year.
 Upon completion of the lease, the tenant has the choice to either:

 1) renew the lease for the same or different duration

 3) stay renting on a month to month basis

 4) possibly be subject to an eviction

 Many leases address this scenario in the lease through an opt-out clause.
 It’s extremely common to find details that allow you to end a lease agreement early.
 Many times, a tenant must give the landlord 30-days notice that they want to end the lease early.
-Other times, a tenant must pay a large fee in order to move-out.
+Other times, a tenant must pay a large fee to move-out.
 Look to your lease to see if your lease has some sort of opt-out clause.

-A common solution to leases that do have a large sum that must be paid in order to move is subleasing or reletting your home.
+A common solution to leases that do have a large sum that must be paid to move is subleasing or reletting your home.
 Under these circumstances, you are responsible for finding someone to take over the financial responsibilities of paying rent, and who will occupy the place for a set period of time or until the lease expires.

 Under a sublease scenario, you are still responsible for any damages of the sublease tenant.
-Additionally, under a relet scenario, the individual completely assumes financial and personal liability of the home, and you are no longer responsible.
+Additionally, under a relet scenario, the individual completely assumes the financial and personal liability of the home, and you are no longer responsible.